Baynards railway station: Description and location

 Baynards station is a former railway station in Surrey, England.
 By the time of its closure on 14 June 1965, it was one of six passenger stations on the Cranleigh line.
 By rail it was 8 mi 27 ch from Horsham station, the southern terminus for most services on the route, and 9 mi 63 ch from Peasmarsh Junction, where trains could join the Portsmouth Direct line to access Guildford station.
 When it opened on 2 October 1865, Baynards was the only place on the single-track line with a passing loop for passenger trains.
-The 381 yd To the north of the station, the line passed through the grounds of Baynards Park, to the south, it ran through Baynards Tunnel, where it crossed the county boundary between Surrey and West Sussex.
+To the north of the station, the line passed through the grounds of Baynards Park, to the south, it ran through the 381 yd Baynards Tunnel, where it crossed the county boundary between Surrey and West Sussex.

 The 17-lever signal box was at the south end of the station.
 At the time of the line's closure, the section to the north was controlled using electric tokens, but to the south, the line was worked using the staff and ticket system.
 The adjacent level crossing gates were initially operated from the box using a hand-cranked lever, later replaced by a gate wheel, which was in turn removed in the mid-1950s.
 The goods facilities at Baynards included a shed, equipped with a 1 long ton crane, and a private long-siding for a Fuller's earth manufacturer, which became the site of Steetley chemical works in 1937.
 In the 1890s, the station also functioned as the local post office.